learntocloud/learn-to-cloud/phase1/README.md

 | 2   | [Introduction to Bash scripting](https://youtu.be/_n5ZegzieSQ) | Fantastic intro to bash scripting, Joe Collins voice is soothing!|
 | Optional   | [Computer Networking Course - Network Engineering](https://youtu.be/qiQR5rTSshw) | This full college-level computer networking course will prepare you to configure, manage, and troubleshoot computer networks. |

-Once you have gone through this content, I think you would have a solid basic level of Linux and networking knowledge, no you're not a professional, but you shouldn't feel lost or clueless.
 The two books I mentioned have several projects, DO THEM!
 Do not just read the theory!
 If there is a concept you don't understand, look it up, don't limit yourself to the resources I am sharing here.

 ## Projects